 CMU Summer Pre-College

-Carnegie Mellon University’s summer pre-college programs for high school students give participants the opportunity to explore life on campus and in the city of Pittsburgh.
+Carnegie Mellon University’s summer pre-college programs for high school students allow participants to explore life on campus and in the city of Pittsburgh.
 Students can choose from seven different programs, including Advanced Placement/Early Admission, Architecture, Art, National High School Game Academy, and Music.
 Tuition varies depending on which program students choose to attend, and scholarships are available for students accepted into the art and architecture programs.
 These financial awards are based on both need and merit.

 #11 –Northwestern University